 This is quite exceptional.
 Between the lines, Samsung sets the limit between the economy of copying and that of the respect of copyright, and as a consequence stresses the importance of creative and technological innovation.

-Other brands push on the fame factor, such as two really strong Turkish brands: one is Arçelik, leader in household appliances in the Turkish market that is rapidly expanding in Europe, and the other is Evyap, local major cosmetics company.
+Other brands push on the same factor, such as two really strong Turkish brands: one is Arçelik, the leader in household appliances in the Turkish market that is rapidly expanding in Europe, and the other is Evyap, the local major cosmetics company.

-Which are the strategies used by brands of emerging countries to grow their popularity, with the aim of replacing brands as Coca-Cola, McDonald’s, Disney and Nokia in our minds, just to name a few?
+Which are the strategies used by brands of emerging countries to grow their popularity, with the aim of replacing brands like Coca-Cola, McDonald’s, Disney, and Nokia in our minds, just to name a few?

-Second critical point is innovation: which are the ideas, the style, what are they exactly proposing us, and why are they better than others?
-As already mentioned above, in people’s mind there is still the idea that products coming from faraway countries are necessarily copies of European or American products, often recurring to child labour with poor or no regulations and with no respect towards the environment.
+The second critical point is innovation: which are the ideas, the style, what are they exactly proposing to us, and why are they better than others?
+As already mentioned above, in people’s minds there is still the idea that products coming from faraway countries are necessarily copies of European or American products, often recurring to child labor with poor or no regulations and with no respect towards the environment.
 If this was true in many cases, today the situation has got much better.

-Fair Labor Association (fairlabor.org) has been monitoring for years the status of many countries at risk, and has given a great impulse to the improvement of the labour conditions, offering as another consequence guarantees to consumers who can nowadays know the effective respect of rules by the companies.
+Fair Labor Association (fairlabor.org) has been monitoring for years the status of many countries at risk and has given a great impulse to the improvement of the labor conditions, offering as another consequence guarantees to consumers who can nowadays know the effective respect of rules by the companies.

-Brands coming from developing countries are properties of business groups that have enriched themselves with production, and not always the owners are ready to invest on the sometimes weird communication system, because they perceive creativity as an investment that doesn’t have direct positive effects on the turnover.
+Brands coming from developing countries are properties of business groups that have enriched themselves with production, and not always the owners are ready to invest in the sometimes weird communication system because they perceive creativity as an investment that doesn’t have direct positive effects on the turnover.

 Moreover, the ways in which communication investments are managed (developed by English and American) are changing.
 This is absolutely clear.
-Internet and the social networks, an evolving TV and more and more demanding consumers have changed the rules of the game.
-Investments are always more risky and the benefits go to the already well-known brands.
+Internet and social networks, and evolving TV, and more and more demanding consumers have changed the rules of the game.
+Investments are always riskier and the benefits go to the already well-known brands.

-In the next years, besides seeing brands coming from emerging markets on the shelves of the supermarkets, we will get used to see them on TV and they will slowly but steadily conquer our trust.
-It will take time, because consumers need time before trusting a new brand, but new brands will be able to communicate massive, and probably convincing, messages.
+In the next years, besides seeing brands coming from emerging markets on the shelves of the supermarkets, we will get used to seeing them on TV and they will slowly but steadily conquer our trust.
+It will take time because consumers need time before trusting a new brand, but new brands will be able to communicate massive, and probably convincing, messages.